Carl Djerassi: Personal life

 Djerassi described himself as a "Jewish atheist".

 Djerassi was married three times and had two children.
 He and Virginia Jeremiah were married in 1943 and divorced in 1950.
 Djerassi married writer Norma Lundholm (1917–2006) later that year.
 They had two children together, and were divorced in 1976.
 One year after his second divorce, Djerassi began a relationship with Diane Middlebrook, a Stanford University professor of English and biographer.
 In 1985, they were married and they lived between San Francisco and London, until her death on December 15, 2007, due to cancer.

 On July 5, 1978, Djerassi's artist daughter Pamela (born 1950; from his second marriage, to Norma Lundholm), committed suicide, which is described in his autobiography.
 With Middlebrook's help, Djerassi then considered how he could help living artists, rather than collecting works of dead ones.
 He visited existing artist colonies, such as Yaddo and MacDowell, and decided to create his own, the Djerassi Resident Artists Program.
 He closed his cattle ranch and converted the barn and houses to residential and work space for artists.
 He and his wife moved to a high rise in San Francisco that they had renovated.

-Djerassi died on January 30, 2015, at the age of 91 from complications of liver and bone cancer.
-Upon his death Carl Djerassi was survived by his son and grandson.
+Carl Djerassi died on January 30, 2015, at the age of 91, from complications of liver and bone cancer.
+Upon his death he was survived by his son and grandson.